itsapaulblem/Cosys_Airsim_Exploration/ros2/README_MULTIROTOR_ARCHITECTURE.md

 **Summary:**
 The new architecture is modular, robust, and scalable.
 Each vehicle runs in its own node and namespace, with isolated connections and timers.
 The coordination node manages global services and monitoring.
 This design enables parallel sensor processing, fault isolation, and dynamic vehicle management, making it ideal for large-scale multi-vehicle simulation.

----

-## Overview

-This documentation describes the modular, multi-node ROS2 architecture for Cosys-AirSim, supporting robust multi-drone simulation and control.
-It covers:

-- The new architecture and its components
-- How the system works
-- How to launch and use it
-- Error checking and troubleshooting
-- Differences from the legacy (monolithic) architecture

----

 ## 7. Design Decisions